HamedAkbarzadeh/WebConnectorBot/README.md

-# WebConnectorBot
+# EventBot
-WebConnector is a comprehensive and professional bot that connects and manages your website and Telegram channel seamlessly.
+This is going to be a big and complete bot that can cover all the important airdrops in Telegram, its news and combos.